SimoneColu/examCreation/README.md

 The method `getTooColdRooms(R)` returns a list of rooms for which temperature mean exceed 30 ° in a given area for more then 4 hours  .

-The method 'getFreezingRooms()' returns a list of all rooms in the university where temperature is at least once less then passed parameter today : example( 20).
+The method 'getFreezingRooms()' returns a list of all rooms in the university where temperature is at least once today less then passed parameter  : example( 20).

-the method 'getBrokenSensorsNumber()' returns the number of sensors whose mesurements doesn't follow the method 'activateAC(R) , will activate the ac
+the method 'getBrokenSensorsNumber()' returns the number of sensors whose mesurements doesn't follow his capabilities . (for example a sensor that is type humidity but has empty humidity mesurements )

-It is possible to indicate that a lift departs from a parking by using method `liftServedByParking()` that accepts the name of the lift and the name of the parking.
-Such method can be invoked several times to add all the lifts that departs from the same parking.

-The method `servedLifts()` accepts the name of a parking and returns the collection of all lifts served by that parking.

-Method `isParkingProportionate()` checks whether the parking size is proportional to the capacity of the lifts departing from it, in particular the method returns `true` if the parking size divided by the sum of the seat numbers of the lifts departing from the parking is less than 30.

 R5 - Read from file